dotnet/csharplang/proposals/records-wip.md

 override Equals(object o) => Equals(o as T);
 ```

+### Copy and Clone members

+A record type contains two synthesized copying members if methods with the same
+signature are not already declared within the record type:

+* A protected constructor taking a single argument of the record type.
+* A public parameterless instance method called `Clone` which returns the record type.

+The protected constructor is referred to as the "copy constructor" and the synthesized
+body copies the values of all fields of the input type to the corresponding fields of `this`.

+The `Clone` method returns the result of a call to a constructor with the same signature as the
+copy constructor.
 ## `with` expression

 A `with` expression is a new expression using the following syntax.